isal91/loan-service/README.md

 # RFC: Loan Service - System Design and Abstraction

-This document outlines the proposed design for the core Loan Engine, focusing on state management, validation rules, and the RESTful API interface.
+This document outlines the proposed design for the core Loan Engine, focusing on state management, validation rules, the RESTful API interface, and **robust concurrency handling** to safely manage simultaneous investments.

 ## 1. Overview
 The Loan Engine manages the lifecycle of a loan from its initial proposal through approval, investment, and final disbursement.
 All state transitions are forward-moving only.